The Complete Rugged Power Bank Buyer's Guide

 A massive battery capacity is great, but it doesn’t tell the whole story.
 If you love camping or hiking, a high-capacity power bank is your best friend, but you also need it to charge your devices efficiently.
 Look for a model that balances a high milliamp-hour (mAh) rating with a fast-charging output, which is measured in watts.
 This ensures your phone, GPS, or camera gets powered up quickly so you can get back to your adventure.
 The goal is to find a power bank that holds enough juice for multiple charges without making you wait all day for it to deliver.

-Find the Right Ports for Your Devices
+Match the Ports to Your Devices

 Think about all the devices you’ll need to charge.
 A good rugged power bank should have a variety of ports to handle everything from your phone to your headlamp.
 Most modern power banks include at least one USB-A port and one USB-C port.
 A USB-C port is especially important for fast-charging newer smartphones and even some laptops.
 If you plan on charging multiple devices at once, look for a model with several outputs.
 This versatility means you won’t have to juggle which device gets priority, keeping your entire kit powered up and ready to go.